edrandall-dev/terraform-wg-aws/README.md

 # terraform-wg-aws
 Terraform code, wireguard config (including key generation) to create a temporary cloud vpn in AWS using an EC2 instance.
+Linked blog post is [here](https://www.edrandall.uk/posts/wireguard-ec2-vpn/)

 ## Purpose
 This terraform code (and associated template file containing a bash script) will create an EC2 instance which is running wireguard and can be used as a VPN endpoint.